SMTP-Proxy: STARTTLS Encryption

-You can configure the SMTP-proxy to use TLS encryption to process email sent from a client email server (the sender) to your SMTP server (the recipient).
-SMTP over TLS is a secure extension to the SMTP service that allows an SMTP server and client to use TLS (transport-layer security) to provide private, authenticated communication over the Internet.
-For SMTP, this usually involves the use of STARTTLS keywords.
+You can configure the SMTP-proxy to use explicit TLS encryption to process email sent from a client email server (the sender) to your SMTP server (the recipient).
+SMTP over TLS is a secure extension to the SMTP service that allows an SMTP server and client to use TLS to provide private, authenticated communication.
+For explicit TLS, this usually involves the use of STARTTLS keywords.
 TLS encryption settings for the SMTP-proxy have two configurable parts: when to use encryption (sender or recipient channel) and how to encrypt traffic (SSL or TLS protocol and certificate type).
 You can use these settings to specify the encryption settings for incoming traffic (sender email), for traffic from your SMTP server (the recipient), or both.

 About Certificates for TLS Encryption